 policy Minors in Laboratories Animal Facilities modified Wed Oct 12 2022 09:44:32 GMT-0400 (Eastern Daylight Time)

 Minors in Laboratories and Animal Facilities

-This policy applies to: University Community (administrators, faculty, staff & students).
-This document covers all UofL clinical and research laboratories, and animal facilities.
+This policy applies to: University Community (administrators, faculty, staff, and students).
+This document covers all UofL clinical and research laboratories and animal facilities.
 This document includes any persons under the age of 18, whether students (unless enrolled as a UofL student), employees, or volunteers.

 REASON FOR POLICY

 Laboratories and animal facilities must be in compliance with all applicable federal, state, local, and university environmental health, and safety regulations and meet university environmental health and safety requirements in order to allow minors to work within their facility.

 This document outlines when it is permissible for minors to work or conduct research in laboratories and/or animal facilities; and to identify the responsibilities of the Principal Investigator (PI)/Faculty/Sponsors/Supervisors and Department Heads for minors working or conducting research in laboratories, and/or animal facilities.
 By adhering to this document, the exposure of minors to chemical, physical, biological, animal and radiation hazards will be minimized.